gtag('config', 'AW-11127524726');

 CIRCLES_PRIMARY_LOGO_COL_POS_RGB 250x128

-Tackling burnout in healthcare
+A practical framework to reduce burnout in healthcare

-They don't account for night shift ICU nurses, ethical strain in the ER, or surgical techs managing family logistics between 12-hour shifts.
-They were designed for workers who can control their schedules — not caregivers who show up because lives depend on it.
+Most employee experience frameworks weren't designed for healthcare.
+They don't account for night-shift ICU nurses, ethical strain in the ER or surgical techs managing family logistics between 12-hour shifts.
+This framework is.

 Every 1% of RN turnover costs $262,500 annually — and physician, tech and support staff churn carries its own devastating price tag.
 The cost of doing nothing is too high.